Microsoft has released Security Updates (SUs) for vulnerabilities found in:

 - Exchange Server 2019

-These SUs are available for the following specific builds of Exchange Server:
+The November 2022 SUs are available for the following specific versions of Exchange Server:

 These vulnerabilities affect Exchange Server.
 Exchange Online customers are already protected from the vulnerabilities addressed in these SUs and do not need to take any action other than updating any Exchange servers in their environment.

 More details about specific CVEs can be found in the Security Update Guide (filter on Exchange Server under Product Family).

 The following update paths are available:

 - Install the latest CU.
 Go to Exchange Update Wizard and choose your currently running CU and your target CU to get directions.

 - Inventory your Exchange Servers to determine which updates are needed using the latest release of the Exchange Server Health Checker script.
 Running this script will tell you if any of your Exchange Servers are behind on updates (CUs, SUs, or manual actions).
 Re-run Health Checker after you install the SU to validate no further action is needed.